-The average U.S. household now spends $200–$300 per month on subscriptions: streaming, food delivery, software, fitness apps, even digital kids’ games.
+On average, U.S. households spend $200–$300 a month on subscriptions: streaming, delivery, software, fitness apps, and even kids' games.
 The problem?
 Half of these go unused.
-A subscription audit—basically, a monthly check-up of recurring charges—is the easiest way to put $100+ back in your pocket without feeling deprived.
+A subscription audit

-- Hidden money leaks: $5 here, $12 there—it adds up faster than a Target run.
+- Tiny leaks: $5 here, $12 there, it adds up quicker than a Target run.

-💡 Think of an audit as a decluttering session for your wallet.
-Just like you don’t need five toasters, you don’t need five streaming services.
+Consider an audit as a fresh start for your finances.
+You wouldn't need five toasters, and you wouldn't need five streaming services.

 💻 Tools that can help:

-- Rocket Money (formerly Truebill) → auto-scans subscriptions.
+- Rocket Money (formerly Truebill) automatically scans to find subscriptions.

 - Mint → categorizes recurring charges.

-- Manual spreadsheet (my favorite!) → list subscription name, cost, next renewal date, and who in the family uses it.
+- A spreadsheet I made up myself (my favorite!)
+You can list each subscription's name and cost, next renewal date, and who in the family uses it.

-- Entertainment: Netflix, Hulu, Disney+, Spotify, Xbox Game Pass
+- This category encompasses various interesting platforms, including Netflix, Hulu, Disney+, Spotify, and Xbox Game Pass.

-- Food & Delivery: DoorDash DashPass, Instacart Express, meal kits like HelloFresh
+- DoorDash DashPass, Instacart Express, and meal kits like HelloFresh Delivery

-- Fitness & Wellness: Peloton, meditation apps, gym memberships
+- Factors Related to Fitness and Wellness: Peloton, meditation apps, gym memberships.

-- Kids & Education: ABCMouse, Roblox Premium, Audible Kids
+- Children's Education: ABCMouse, Roblox Premium, Audible Kids.

-- Software & Productivity: iCloud, Microsoft 365, Adobe, Canva
+- Plan & Build your Software Productivity of choice: iCloud, Microsoft 365, Adobe, or Canva.

-💡 Family Hack: Give each category a budget cap.
-For example: “Entertainment subscriptions = max $50/month.”
-That way, if someone wants to add HBO, they need to drop another service.
+Family Hack: Set a budget cap for each category.
+For instance, we might say that "Entertainment subscriptions = max $50/month."
+This means that if someone wants to add HBO, they have to drop one (such as Netflix).

 - When was the last time we actually used this?